SiriusXM

-Sirius XM Radio is a primary entry point for the Emergency Alert System.
+SiriusXM Radio is a primary entry point for the Emergency Alert System.

 Pre-merger

 Early days of Sirius

 Sirius Satellite Radio was founded by Martine Rothblatt, who served as the new company's chairman of the board.
 Co-founder David Margolese served as chief executive officer and Robert Briskman served as president and Chief Operating Officer.
 In 1990, Rothblatt founded Satellite CD Radio in Washington, D.C.
 The company was the first to petition the FCC to assign unused frequencies for satellite radio broadcast, which "provoked a furor among owners of both large and small [terrestrial] radio stations".
 In April 1992, Rothblatt resigned as chairman and CEO to start a medical research foundation.
 Former NASA engineer Briskman, who designed the company's satellite technology, was then appointed chairman and CEO.
 Six months later, in November 1992, Rogers Wireless co-founder Margolese, who had provided financial backing for the venture, acquired control of the company and succeeded Briskman.
 Margolese renamed the company CD Radio, and spent the next five years lobbying the FCC to allow satellite radio to be deployed, and the following five years raising US$1.6 billion, which was used to build and launch three satellites into elliptical orbit from Kazakhstan in July 2000.
 In 1997, after Margolese had obtained regulatory clearance and "effectively created the industry", the FCC also awarded a license to XM Satellite Radio, which followed Sirius' example.
 In November 1999, marketing chief Ira Bahr convinced Margolese to again change the name of the company, this time to Sirius Satellite Radio, in order to avoid association with the soon-to-be-outdated CD technology.
 Having secured installation deals with automakers, including BMW, Chrysler and Ford, Sirius launched the initial phase of its service in four cities on February 14, 2002, expanding to the rest of the contiguous United States on July 1, 2002.

 In November 2001, Margolese stepped down as CEO, remaining as chairman until November 2003, with Sirius issuing a statement thanking him "for his great vision, leadership and dedication in creating both Sirius and the satellite radio industry".
 Joe Clayton, former CEO of Global Crossing, followed as CEO from November 2001 until November 2004; stayed on as chairman until July 2008.
 Mel Karmazin, former president of Viacom, became CEO in November 2004 and remained in that position through the merger, until December 2012.